 This vacuum seal protects your prosciutto from the outside world’s air, bacteria, and moisture.
-Therefore, as long as your sliced prosciutto is unopened, it will last in your refrigerator for 2-3 months.
+Therefore, as long as your sliced prosciutto is unopened, it will last 2-3 months in your refrigerator.

 If your sliced prosciutto isn’t vacuum wrapped, or if you’ve opened it, expect it to last for 1-3 days in the refrigerator.

 How Long Will My Dry-Cured Prosciutto Leg Last?

 As a general rule of thumb, your dry-cured prosciutto leg will last 6-12 months.
 If you haven’t sliced it when it’s a year old, it will likely still be okay to eat for another few weeks longer.